fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 ## What We Haven't Covered Here

-In the interest of keeping this post concise, I have not gone into detail on unit test coverage or linting configuration.
+In the interest of keeping this post concise, I have not gone into detail on build tools, unit test coverage or linting configuration.
 These are more in-depth topics that deserve their own post.

 ## Some Limitations of VS Code